More people are waking up to the old time notion of how cost effective and healthy it is to render lard.

 Animal fats such as chicken, goose, duck, tallow, and lard have nourished Traditional Cultures for centuries.
 The key is to source quality from healthy animals living in their natural environment outside.

 The most nutritious and best quality lard is leaf lard, which is the fat around a pig’s kidneys.
 It is best to render lard once you have located a quality, pastured pig farmer in your local area.
 Lard contains high amounts of vitamin D when the pigs are allowed to be outside in the sunlight.
-Locating a pastured pig farmer, then, is of primary importance to make sure you render lard of high nutritional quality.
+Locating a source for pastured pork, then, is of primary importance to make sure you render lard of high nutritional quality.

 Lard: A Healthy Fat Used for Millenia